Ghevra

 Ghevra is a census town in North West district in the state of Delhi, India.

 Demographics

 As of 2001, according to the Indian census, Ghevra had a population of 5920.
 Males constitute 59% of the population and females 41%.
 Ghevra has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 61%.
 In Ghevra, 13% of the population is under six years of age.

 The nearest metro station is Ghevra Metro Station located on Green metro line.

+The town was originally inhabited by forward castes like Jats of Jatrana & Dabas clan and Brahmans, also SC community.